ddella/WebSocket/README.md

 ### CREATE THE CERTIFICATE FOR SECURE WEBSOCKET `wss://`

 Please read [this document](certificate.md) to create the certificate.
-This is a simple `SSL/TLS` certificate.
+It's a simple `SSL/TLS` certificate.
 The tricky part is to have a self signed certificate that Firefox/Chrome/Safari will accept.
 This is the part that I struggled the most.
-The troubleshooting part for the certificate part is extremely hard.
+The troubleshooting for the certificate part is extremely hard.
 Do not underestimate this part 😀.

-If you use Firefox, you might get this error `SEC_ERROR_UNKNOWN_ISSUER`.
-It can be easily fixed by permitting Firefox to import any root certificate authorities (CAs) that have been added to the operating system. **DON'T FORGET TO ENFORE THE CHECK** back when you're done.
+If you use Firefox, you might get the error `SEC_ERROR_UNKNOWN_ISSUER`.
+It can be easily fixed by permitting Firefox to import any root certificate authorities (CAs) that have been added to the operating system.

+**DON'T FORGET TO ENFORE THE CHECK** back when you're done.

 #### IMPORT ROOT CERTIFICATE AUTHORITIES